Louis5499/Parallel-Computing/README.md

 Homework List:
 1. HW1: [MPI] Odd-Even Sort
   - If you wants to enhance the performance, please rewrite the logic by `C++` and call the `C++ native libraries`(STL, ...), you will get greater performance than `C`.
-  - There're some optimization methods you could try, which is mentioned in the `HW1_Optimization.pdf` file.

 2. HW2: [MPI+OpenMP+Vectorization] Mandelbrot Set
   - My code is ranking top 3.